RicardoLigeiro/GenesisChallenge/Readme.txt

 NOTE: We could might have a service layer that would work with the repository and be exposed to the UI, but those are a matter of choose.

-Thanks, Hope yu like it
+Thanks, hope you like it
 Ricardo